 Recovery from alcohol and drug abuse is a process.
 One step at a time is the only way to move forward.
 A part of that is building a new version of you.
 Here’s how to make that happen.

 #1: Put Yesterday Behind You

 You’re tough.
 You’ve gone through a trying time.
-It’s a battle you’re fighting.
-And it is one that will change you.
-Instead of being the old version of yourself, recognize that person is gone.
+This battle that you’re fighting will change you.
+Instead of being the old version of yourself, recognize that the person you used to be is gone.
 Instead, give yourself permission to be a new you.

 - Don’t dwell on what you’ve lost.
 Instead, focus on what’s to come.

 - View yourself as a blank page with weathered edges.
 What will your story be going forward?
 Define who you want to be.

 #2: Make Forgiveness Your Focus